lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The software is able to select a command and trigger the key manager FSM to process one of the commands.
 If a command is valid during the current working state, it is processed and acknowledged when complete.
 If a command is invalid, the key manager FSM processes with random, dummy data, but does not update working state or relevant output registers.
 For each valid command, a set of inputs are selected and sequenced to the KMAC module.

+During `Disable` state, working state and output registers are updated as usual.
+The only difference during `Disabled` state is that random data is used and invalid operations are reported.

 ## Generating Output Key
 The generate output command is composed of 2 options